peichunhuang-1/core/README.md

 # Further example

 Combine c program and js to obtain a user interface and dashboard.
-As example data-collect-sim shows.
+In data-collect-sim, we write a virtual IMU with bias in c, and shows data and get calibration command from web UI.